Geisinger trauma services trains 10,000 to Stop the Bleed

 “A patient who makes it to a trauma center has a 96 percent survival rate,” Dr. Torres said.
 “Having the tools, like the bleeding control kits, and basic first-aid knowledge are the first steps in someone surviving a traumatic incident.”

 In Pennsylvania, Geisinger has four designated trauma centers.
 Geisinger Medical Center in Danville is central Pennsylvania’s only Level I trauma center, the highest level of trauma center certification possible.
-Geisinger Community Medical Center in Scranton, Geisinger Holy Spirit in Camp Hill and Geisinger Wyoming Valley Medical Center in Wilke-Barre are Level II trauma centers.
+Geisinger Community Medical Center in Scranton, and Geisinger Wyoming Valley Medical Center in Wilkes-Barre are Level II trauma centers.
 Geisinger Janet Weis Children’s Hospital, the region’s only children’s hospital, is a Level II pediatric trauma program.

 In July, Geisinger Medical Center opened its Trauma Intensive Care Unit (TICU), where trauma victims receive specialized care and monitoring.